pythonanywhere/help_pages/articles/NakedDomains.md

 [HSTS preload list](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
 With those, even if someone explicitly typed `http://yourdomain.com` into their browser, the browser would rewrite it to `https://yourdomain.com` and try to go there.
-Right now, there is only one top-level domain that enforces that, `.dev`.
-It's possible that others will appear in the future.
+Some top-level domains (TLDs) that enforce this are `.android`, `.app`, `.bank`, `.dev`, and `.foo`, but there are many more and it's likely that others will appear in the future.
+So if (for example) you have `yourdomain.android` you'll need to handle redirects from `https://yourdomain.android` to `https://www.yourdomain.android`.

 So, with all that said, which redirection service should you use?
 Most domain providers offer it as a free service as part of your domain registration: